This is the multi-page printable view of this section. Click here to print.

 • Non-empty, reliable disk-buffer queue file

-You can use the following one-liner command to get the state of disk-buffer files in the default directory:
+You can use the following one-liner command to get the state of all disk-buffer files that are stored in the default directory:

 for qfile in /opt/syslog-ng/var/*.?(r)qf ; do /opt/syslog-ng/bin/dqtool info $qfile 2>&1 ; done